mnauman013/python-codes/README.md

-# python-calculator
+# python-codes
-In this Reop the all basic to advance python calculators are added
+In this Repo the all basic to advance python codes for practicing purpose 1st code for practice is "EvenOdd.py"
+To check the number is even or by taking input from user